-Trimetazidine-Teva is an antihypoxic drug stimulating metabolism of the myocardium and sensorineural organs in case of ischemia.
+Trimetazidine-Teva is an antihypoxic drug stimulating the metabolism of the myocardium and sensorineural organs in case of ischemia.
+There is also another brand-name version of the drug called Vastarel.

 Its active ingredient is trimetazidine which was the first cytoprotective anti-ischemic agent developed and marketed by Laboratoires Servier (France).
 Trimetazidine is usually prescribed as a long-term treatment of angina pectoris, and in some countries (including France) for tinnitus and dizziness.
 Controlled studies in angina patients have shown that trimetazidine increases coronary flow reserve, thereby delaying the onset of ischemia associated with exercise, limits rapid swings in blood pressure without any significant variations in heart rate, significantly decreases the frequency of angina attacks, and leads to a significant decrease in the use of nitrates.